-• That the District undertake an Enrolment Data Validation process to for all facility and education planning purposes.
-This process would consist of an annual validation study of short, medium, and long-range enrolment projections as well as updating student yield metrics for areas of the District with significant development and redevelopment proposed or underway.
+- That the District undertake an Enrolment Data Validation process for all facility and education planning purposes.
+This process would consist of a validation study of short, medium, and long-range enrolment projections as well as updating student yield metrics for areas of the District with significant development and redevelopment proposed or underway. - That the District continue to collaborate with the City of Vancouver, University Endowment Lands and local First Nations on development and community plans, for example and including specifically the City-Wide Plan, Broadway Corridor, the Squamish Nation's housing development and the Oakridge and Wesbrook developments.

-5 Operating Capacity and Capacity Utilization

-5.1 District Operating Capacity
+5 Operating Capacity and Capacity Utilization 5.1 District Operating Capacity